project-ada/backend-test/README.md

 ## Warm-up exercise

-Complete the resolver in `src/api/modules/tech-test/resolvers.ts`.
+Complete the resolver for `messageList` query in `src/api/modules/tech-test/resolvers.ts`.
 The schema is in `src/api/modules/tech-test/schema.graphql`, which describes what the query should return.

-You can also add tests in `src/api/modules/tech-test/__tests__/tech-test.spec.ts`.
-Have a look at the following example tests for something to base your tests on:

-- `src/api/modules/__tests__/base.spec.ts`
-- `src/api/modules/entities/__tests__/cars.spec.ts`
-- `src/api/modules/entities/__tests__/incidents.spec.ts`
+The tests in `src/api/modules/tech-test/__tests__/warmup-exercise.spec.ts` will guide you to the resolution.

+## Exercise 1

+Read the exercise described in `src/api/modules/tech-test/schema.graphql`.
+Design the GraphQL query, types and inputs needed if any.
+Then implement the resolver in `src/api/modules/tech-test/resolvers.ts`.

+The tests in `src/api/modules/tech-test/__tests__/exercise.spec.ts` will guide you to the resolution.

+## Exercise 2

+Once the warmup exercise and the main exercise are completed and discussed with the interviewers, please ask about the second exercise, which will consist on a live-coding extension of Exercise 1.